swcarpentry/python-novice-gapminder/episodes/04-built-in.md

 ::::::::::::::::::::::::::::::::::::::::

 It is increasingly common for people to use _generative AI_ chatbots such as ChatGPT to get help while coding.
-Once again, you will probably receive some useful guidance by presenting your error message to the chatbot and asking it what went wrong.
+You will probably receive some useful guidance by presenting your error message to the chatbot and asking it what went wrong.
 However, the way this help is provided by the chatbot is different.
-Answers on Stackoverflow have (probably) been given by a human as a direct response to the question asked.
+Answers on StackOverflow have (probably) been given by a human as a direct response to the question asked.
 But generative AI chatbots, which are based on an advanced statistical model, respond by generating the _most likely_ sequence of text that would follow the prompt they are given.

 While responses from generative AI tools can often be helpful, they are not always reliable.